“So let’s start a Jazz Festival”

 And so Colin and Denny’s set out to produce a jazz and blues festival unlike any other for a maverick city that likes to break the rules.

-Now in its fourth year, with 50% year on year audience growth and increasingly wider appeal, Bristol International Jazz & Blues Festival is one of the city’s biggest music events.
+Now in its eighth year, with 50% year on year audience growth and increasingly wider appeal, Bristol International Jazz & Blues Festival is one of the city’s biggest music events.